vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Computational details and analytical-hole model validation

 \subsection{Computational costs}

-Figure \ref{fig:Timescale} (and Table S.II of the SI material) details the computation time required for completing one self-consistent cycle (involving convergence of the Fock exchange contributions).
-The timing is listed in total central processing unit (cpu) hours using 2-Node (and a total of 40 cpu's) on a standard high-performance computing cluster.
-We include a comparison of HSE,\cite{HSE06} CX0p,\cite{JiScHy18b} and AHCX for gold and diamond, using a 8x8x8 $k$ point grid.
-There is significant acceleration when setting the so called $q$ mesh (of $k$ point differences used in the Fock exchange evaluation) to be defined by just a $2 \times 2 \times 2$ or a $4 \times 4 \times 4$ subset of $k$-point differences.
+Figure \ref{fig:Timescale} and Table S.II of the SI material detail the computation time required for completing one evaluation of the ACE Fock-exchange operator in hybrid calculations on a single 20-core node for gold and diamond, top and bottom panels, respectively.
+We include a comparison of HSE,\cite{HSE06} CX0p,\cite{JiScHy18b} and AHCX for gold and diamond, using a 8x8x8 $k$ point grid and the electron-rich ONCV-SG15 PPs.
+We track the variation with the so-called $q$ mesh (of $k$ point differences used in the Fock exchange evaluation).

-Overall we find that the new AHCX has a computational cost that is comparable to (perhaps slightly better than) HSE, and that is lower than the cost of the corresponding unscreened hybrid CX0p.
-The speed up of AHCX over CX0p is expected since HSE\cite{HSE03,HSE06} is generally considered to be faster than PBE0.\cite{PBE0} The new AHCX can, as a CX-based RSH, leverage the same advantages from having a range-separation of the Coulomb matrix element.
+There is no additional cost of doing AHCX over HSE (as in the molecular cases discussed in the introduction) and the AHCX cost is slightly lower than the cost of the corresponding unscreened hybrid CX0p.
+This is in part a statement of the computational efficiency of the new nonlocal-correlation RSH functional.
+It is also a statement that we have provided a robust implementation of the analytical hole description and that we have succeeded in leveraging the benefits of the \textsc{Quantum Espresso} ACE implementation.\cite{PaoloElStruct1}